CPAN-Security/security.metacpan.org/docs/cna-faq.md

 We may ask for maintenance permissions to release an update the software, if you agree.

+With that said, some people enjoy working with others on their software.
+Have you considered reaching out to your users, looking for co-maintainers?

 #### Telling me to fix a vulnerability is stressful!

 You don't have to fix anything.

 If you are too busy, or physically or mentally unable to fix the software, then let us know that you are unable to.
 (You don't need to tell us why.)

 We may ask for maintenance permissions to release an update the software, if you agree.